ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/alert mqtt/_index.md

   Description of how reload alerts can be sent as MQTT messages.
 ---

-{{% alert title="Optional" color="primary" %}}
-These settings are optional.
-If alerts via MQTT are not of interest, just turn off this feature and leave the default values in the config as they are.

-Do note though that Butler expects the configuration properties below to exist in the config file, but will *ignore their values* if the related features are disabled.
-{{% /alert %}}

 ## What's this?

 Butler can send two kinds of alert messages as MQTT messages: